FIXTradingCommunity/fix-orchestra-spec/README.md

 ### Participation

 Issues may be entered here in GitHub or in a discussion forum on the [FIX Trading Community site](http://www.fixtradingcommunity.org/).
 In GitHub, anyone may enter issues or pull requests for the next release candidate.

 ## Standards Versions

+### Version 1.1 Release Candidate 1
+Version 1.1 RC1 is currently work in progress.
+Release Candidates and Draft Standard no longer use their own folders.
+Instead, there is only one folder per minor version of FIX Orchestra and GitHub tags will be used to identify them.
+Public review comments continue to be applied to the next Release Candidate or Draft Standard, i.e. do not require to make changes to the previous Release Candidate.

+### Version 1.0 Technical Standard

+Draft Standard was promoted to Technical Standard with minor corrections on February 18, 2021.

 ### Version 1.0 Draft Standard